mgould-tic/supercast/README.md

 * Most of the recent changes have been to add more information about the host and processes.
 It is likely that this trend will continue.
+* We should add some packaging so that it can be more easily distributed and installed via pip.
-* Some way to send commands to the supervisor via the websocket connection.
+* Some way to send commands to the supervisor via the websocket connection would be very useful.
 This would avoid the xml-rpc interface and issues with proxies across network domains and into docker clusters.
 For clustered servers this will probably involve forwarding commands across the cluster to reach the connected node.
 Streaming log updates may need an alternative route.
-* Code tidy up - This code has worked very well for years in our deployment but much of it doesn't follow any recommended python style.
+* Code tidy up - This code has been in production for years.
+It has worked very reliably and is believed to be free of any serious bugs.
+However it does not conform to any established python style and there is much that could be improved.
-* checking for config changes could be made more efficient
+* The automated checking for config changes could be made more efficient
 * We have a huge list of improvements we'd like to make to supervisor itself - but unfortunately very little time